 Why Carbon monoxide is poisonous?

-Human blood contains hemoglobin in red blood cells.
-Hemoglobin is an iron-containing protein that gives a characteristic red color to our blood cells.
-Iron in hemoglobin binds to oxygen and then carries it around in our bloodstream.
+Human blood contains haemoglobin in red blood cells.
+Haemoglobin is an iron-containing protein that gives a characteristic red colour to our blood cells.
+Iron in haemoglobin binds to oxygen and then carries it around in our bloodstream.

-But, when the concentration of carbon monoxide builds up in our blood, it binds to hemoglobin to form carboxyhemoglobin.
-It does so by binding to iron atoms in hemoglobin.
-Carboxyhemoglobin is about 300 times more stable than the oxygen-hemoglobin complex.
+But, when the concentration of carbon monoxide builds up in our blood, it binds to haemoglobin to form carboxyhemoglobin.
+It does so by binding to iron atoms in haemoglobin.
+Carboxyhemoglobin is about 300 times more stable than the oxygen-haemoglobin complex.
 That means once carbon monoxide attaches, it is difficult to release.

-In our blood, when the concentration of carboxyhemoglobin reaches about 3-4 percent, the oxygen-transporting capacity of blood is greatly reduced.
+In our blood, when the concentration of carboxyhemoglobin reaches about 3-4%, the oxygen-transporting capacity of blood is greatly reduced.
 This oxygen deficiency in our blood can cause headaches, dizziness, nervousness, and vomiting.